nsrmalkawi/project-casual-ecosystem/README.md

-# Project Casual Ecosystem
+# Marley's Burger

-AI-assisted F&B analytics and operations toolkit built with React + Vite and a Node/Express backend.
+AI-assisted F&B analytics and operations toolkit for Marley's Burger, built with React + Vite and a Node/Express backend.
 Supports Google Gemini for insights and a PostgreSQL (Neon) backend for persistence and exports (CSV/Excel).

 ## Run locally
 1) Install deps: `npm install`